vimona3ds/diverge-3/docs/development_diary.md

 Based on the current state, here are the recommended next steps in order of priority:

+1. **Complete Core Test Suite**: Finish fixing the test failures in Scheduler and other services to ensure the engine is stable.
-1. **Complete Visual Techniques**: Implement at least one visual technique (metaballs) with shaders to have a visible output.
+2. **Complete Visual Techniques**: Implement at least one visual technique (metaballs) with shaders to have a visible output.
-2. **Complete Audio Techniques**: Implement basic oscillator and effect nodes to have audible output.
+3. **Complete Audio Techniques**: Implement basic oscillator and effect nodes to have audible output.
-3. **Implement Bridge System**: Create the visual-audio synchronization to demonstrate the core concept.
+4. **Implement Bridge System**: Create the visual-audio synchronization to demonstrate the core concept.
-4. **Add Viewport Controls**: Implement play/pause and reset controls for the renderer.
+5. **Add Viewport Controls**: Implement play/pause and reset controls for the renderer.
-5. **Polish UI**: Enhance the user interface for better usability.
+6. **Polish UI**: Enhance the user interface for better usability.
-6. **Optimization**: Apply performance monitoring and optimization strategies to ensure smooth operation.
+7. **Optimization**: Apply performance monitoring and optimization strategies to ensure smooth operation.

 ## Technical Observations